Gretchen Whitmer kidnapping plot: Joseph M. Morrison

 Joseph M. Morrison is considered the leader of the Wolverine Watchmen.
 His home in Munith, which he shared with Musico, was used as a training site.
 Photographs of the home show a Confederate battle flag and a variation of the U.S. flag with alternating, vertical red and white stripes and a circle of stars surrounding the words "Liberty or Death".
 Morrison's neighbors told The Daily Beast that the home's residents were "disrespectful" and said large groups regularly gathered there on weekends, whereupon gunfire would be heard.
 His online alias was "Boogaloo Bunyan".

 Morrison had served in the U.S. Marine Corps since 2015, most recently with the 4th Marine Logistics Group in Battle Creek, Michigan, with the rank of lance corporal; he was discharged from the Marine Corps Reserve on October 8, the same day as his arrest, for reasons unrelated to the criminal charges.
 Morrison is the son-in-law of co-defendant Pete Musico.
 In October 2022, Morrison was convicted in Michigan state court of materially aiding a terrorist and being a member of a gang.
 On December 15, 2022, he was sentenced to 10 to 20 years in prison.

+Morrison's conviction was overturned by the Michigan Court of Appeals in June 2026.
+The court found that jurors had been told to consider kidnapping as an underlying violent felony which could support a terrorism conviction when it was not defined as such by state law, which tainted Morrison's conviction.
+Prosecutors vowed to appeal to the Michigan Supreme Court.

 Ty Garbin

 Ty Garbin was raised in Wyandotte but was living in a manufactured home park in eastern Livingston County at the time of his arrest.
 His father is an Army veteran.
 Garbin was a licensed aircraft mechanic and had previously worked for SkyWest Airlines.
 He met Fox at a Second Amendment rally in Lansing.
 Garbin cased the governor's vacation home at night, texted about blowing up a bridge to slow police down, offered to paint his boat for "night fishing" as part of the kidnapping mission on the lake, and had the ability to manufacture guns.
 His lawyer mentioned he had no criminal record.
 Although convicted on federal charges, Garbin was held at Van Buren County jail rather than in federal prison due to the potential danger he faced from extremists and prison gangs.
 After pleading guilty, Garbin was sentenced in August 2021 to 75 months in prison.
 Due to his cooperation with investigators, and the subsequent convictions of Fox and Croft, a judge reduced his sentence to 30 months in September 2022.